All Episodes

 If some guy wants to identify as a woman and we're supposed, yeah, man, or dude, or whatever, right on.

-And a woman comes along and says, Yeah, well, I identify as black.
+And a woman comes along and says, yeah, well, I identify as black.

-No, you don't, and no, you can't, because you you you can't.
+And no, you can't because you can't.

 Why not?